The DSAI Consumer Code of Practice

 Advertisements

 6. (a) Members' advertisements shall be truthful and accurate and, as a general rule, shall incorporate a reference to their membership of the Association.
+Members' sales and

-(a) Members must be able to satisfy the Association that they comply with the Irish codes of Advertising Practice and Sales Promotion where relevant.
+(b) Members must be able to satisfy the Association that they comply with the Irish codes of Advertising Practice and Sales Promotion where relevant.

 Identification